Killer Whale Totem

 The “Killer Whale Totem” will be created in a limited edition of three, each one in a different color and standing a bit over eight feet tall.
 Below is a video, "A Modern Creation Story", showing the process of creating these monumental totems in glass, from the carving of the wood to the casting and finished work.

 The large-scale piece is appropriate for both private residences and public spaces.
 Please contact the Preston Singletary Studio with questions.

 106" x 33.5 " x 22"

-Renowned mixed media artist and totemic carver David Svenson illustrates a small part of his process while carving Preston Singletary's large "Killer Whale Totem".
+Carver David Svenson illustrates his process while carving Preston Singletary's "Killer Whale Totem".